- Total time:

 This post is a part of Heinen’s Kitchen Tips and Techniques series designed to give everyone the skills and confidence they need to make any recipe.
 Videos, photographs and descriptions were provided by Heinen’s partner, Chef Billy Parisi.

 When it comes to making any burger, it all starts with the meat.
-Personally, I like a ratio of 80% lean to 20% fat.
-You may like 85% to 15% or 90% to 10%.
-When making your selection, remember this: the higher fat content means the burger will be more flavorful, but it also means that the fat will cook out causing the burger to shrink more.
-Keep all these things in mind before you cook anything!
+I like a ratio of 80% lean to 20% fat, but choose whatever you and your family like most, like 85% to 15% or 90% to 10%.
+When making your selection, remember that higher fat content results in more flavor, but it also means that the fat will cook out causing the burger to shrink.

-Next, press down in the center of the patties with your thumb.
-It should look like a little valley.
-Once you’ve created your indent, season the patties with salt and pepper on the top side.
+Next, press down in the center of the patties with your thumb to form a little valley, then season the patties with salt and pepper on the top side.

-Now it’s time to go outside to the hot grill.
-Before placing your patties on the grill, you want to ensure that it is between 450°F and 550°F. This will allow the burgers to cook to the desired internal temperature and get a nice char on the outside.
+Before placing the patties on the grill, ensure that it is between 450°F and 550°F. This will allow the burgers to cook to the desired internal temperature and develop a nice char on the outside.

 As soon as you lay the meat on the grill, place an ice cube in the center indent of each patty.
 This will help ensure that the burgers remain moist and tender because as it’s losing fat, the water on the top with help re-hydrate the meat.

-Cook the patties for about 4 minutes per side, closing the door each time you flip to allow those smoky flavors to get into the burgers.
+Cook the patties for about 4 minutes per side, closing the door each time you flip to allow the smoky flavors to get into the burgers.

 There you have it!
-You’ve officially made perfectly-shaped and beautifully-charred burgers on your grill!
+You’ve officially made perfectly-shaped and beautifully-charred burgers on the grill!
 That wasn’t so hard.

-The trick with this method it to make the patties even flatter than the ones made for the grill because they’re going to lose a lot of moisture and shrink up, so we want to make sure that they cover the bun when cooked.
+The trick with this method it to make the patties even flatter than the ones made for the grill because they’re going to lose a lot of moisture and shrink up.

-It’s time to start cooking.
-Place a cast-iron skillet on your stove top over medium heat and add a little oil.
-Next, place the burgers in the skillet and cook for 2 to 2 1/2 minutes per side.
-The goal is to get a nice brown sear on the outside the desired temperature in the middle.
+Place a cast-iron skillet on the stovetop over medium heat and add a little oil.
+Next, place the burgers in the skillet and cook for 2-2 1/2 minutes per side.
+The goal is to get a nice brown sear on the outside and reach the desired temperature in the middle.

 Now it’s time to assemble!

-Start with a toasted bun on the bottom followed by lettuce, sliced tomato, sliced onion, sliced pickle.
+Start with a toasted bun on the bottom followed by lettuce, sliced tomato, sliced onion and sliced pickle.
 I like to add of these typical “toppings” to the bottom of the burger to help protect the bottom bun from the cooked patty.
-Your burger is juicy and no one wants a soggy bun, so placing the toppings on the bottom makes a great barrier.
+Burgers are juicy, and no one wants a soggy bun, so placing the toppings on the bottom makes a great barrier.

-Now add your cooked patty, your favorite cheese, the top bun and you are finished!
+Next, add the cooked patty, your favorite cheese, the top bun and you are finished!